 Before the fourth generation, some sources consider an extra period, 3.5G or 3G+ where mobile telephony protocols like HSDPA and HSUPA provided a smooth evolution of data rates of 3G networks.
-Complimentary to each other, HSDPA is a packet-based data service in WCDMA downlink, already HSUPA is a UMTS / WCDMA uplink evolution technology that will enhance P2P data apps, e-mail apps, games and many others, due to this boost in the link speed.
+Complimentary to each other, HSDPA is a packet-based data service in WCDMA downlink, whereas HSUPA is a UMTS / WCDMA uplink evolution technology that will enhance P2P data apps, e-mail apps, games and many others, due to this boost in the link speed.

-The successor of 3G UMTS is 4G, was developed by 3GPP, and is known as Long Term Evolution(LTE).
+The successor of 3G UMTS, 4G, was developed by 3GPP, and is known as Long Term Evolution(LTE).
 This 4G network must deliver speeds of 100Mbps while moving, 1Gbps while stationary and smooth handover going from 4G to Wi-Fi and back with no data or call interruptions.
-It utilizes packet switching over the internet, Local Area Network (LAN) or wide area network (WAN) networks.
+It utilizes packet switching over IP, Local Area Network (LAN) or wide area network (WAN) networks.
 The improvements on speed, reliability, capability, security and global mobility are also important upgrades from 3G technology.

 Also known for the high-quality audio and video streaming and for provide better latency and throughput, this network merges various radio access interfaces into a single network that can be accessed by every subscriber.

 The quality of service was one of many targets, in video chat, mobile TV, Digital Video Broadcasting (DVB) and many other services that make use of bandwidth.
-Other targets include improved latency, spectrum efficiency, radio frequency (RF) coverage, reduce capital expenditure (CAPEX) and operational expenditure (OPEX) and have compatibility with earlier releases/systems (including handover) providing a steady experience to the user [23].
+Other targets include improved latency, spectrum efficiency, radio frequency (RF) coverage, reduce capital expenditure (CAPEX), operational expenditure (OPEX) and offer compatibility with earlier releases and systems (including handover) providing a steady experience to the user [23].

 LTE radio access network is called Evolved Universal Terrestrial Radio Access Network (EUTRAN), it also has an air interface called Evolved Universal Terrestrial Radio Access (EUTRA).
 The entire core network is known as Evolved Packet Core (EPC) and it provides IP connectivity between the user equipment and an external packet data network using EUTRAN.
 Base stations are called EUTRAN Node B (eNB) and they take care of access control functions.
-Still, about the radio interface, it uses OFDMA, a multiple access technology on the downlink that transmits traffic across hundreds of parallel radio connections known as ‘subcarriers’.
+Also, about the radio interface, it uses Orthogonal Frequency Division Multiple Access (OFDMA), a multiple access technology on the downlink that transmits traffic across hundreds of parallel radio connections known as ‘subcarriers’.
 An adapted version of this is Single-carrier FDMA (SC-FDMA) used on the uplink [7].

-Mobile 4G LTE complements 3G providing more data capacity for richer content, more connections and along with speed and services, billing systems are also key aspects for the success of the 4G systems.
+Mobile 4G LTE complements 3G providing more data capacity for richer content.
+Additionally, connections with higher throughput, services and billing systems are also key aspects for the success of the 4G systems.
 The figure 2.6 illustrates the mobile network evolution from its inception until now.